port-labs/port-docs/docs/guides-and-tutorials/connect-sonarqube-project-with-service.md

 :::

 What we just did was map the `SonarQube Project` to the relation between it and our `Services`.
-Now, if our `Service` identifier is equal to the SonarQube projects tag, the `service` will automatically be linked to it &nbsp;🎉
+Now, if our `Service` identifier is equal to the SonarQube project tag, the `service` will automatically be linked to it &nbsp;🎉

 ![entitiesAfterServiceMapping](/img/guides/entitiesAfterServiceMapping.png)